Jropp/jason-ropp-js-iobp/README.md

 ### Changing User Component In Code

-User component has three mode settings:
+User component has two mode settings:

-`<user-component mode=['edit', 'create', 'display']><user-component>`
+`<user-component mode=['edit', 'display']><user-component>`

 Changing that mode in the code will cause the state of the card to be that mode on load.

-Collapsed setting which displays the card in display mode but only shows the first and last name of the user.
-Clicking a collapsed card will expand it to show the details by setting collapse mode to be false.
-Clicking any user component card Will set collapse mode to be true.
-This only works with display mode and is implemented in user-list.

-`<user-component mode='display' collapsed='true'><user-component>`
+If no user is passed into the component it will serve as a 'create new user' card.

 ### NPM Scripts
     To serve the app (also runs ux-lint):